Sempi23/VBA_challenge/README.md

-# VBA_challenge
-Module 2 Challenge(VBA)
+# Module 2 VBA_challenge

-Before You Begin
+Saving Assignment
   Create a new repository for this project called VBA-challenge.
 Do not add this assignment to an existing repository.

   Inside the new repository that you just created, add any VBA files that you use for this assignment.
 These will be the main scripts to run for each analysis.

-Files
-Download the following files to help you get started:

-Module 2 Challenge filesLinks to an external site.

 Instructions
   Create a script that loops through all the stocks for one year and outputs the following information:

-The ticker symbol
+    a)The ticker symbol

-Yearly change from the opening price at the beginning of a given year to the closing price at the end of that year.
+    b)Yearly change from the opening price at the beginning of a given year to the closing price at the end of that year.

-The percentage change from the opening price at the beginning of a given year to the closing price at the end of that year.
+    c)The percentage change from the opening price at the beginning of a given year to the closing price at the end of that year.

-The total stock volume of the stock.
-The result should match the following image:
+    d)The total stock volume of the stock.

+    e)Add functionality to your script to return the stock with the "Greatest % increase", "Greatest % decrease", and "Greatest total volume".

+    f)Use conditional formatting that will highlight positive Yearly change in green and negative Yearly change in red.

+   NOTE: Make the appropriate adjustments to your VBA script to enable it to run on every worksheet (that is, every year) at once.